xiaoyunyang/xiaoyunyang.github.io/content/post/how-functional-programming-promotes-developer-productivity.md

 //> The average of [1.0, 2.0, 3.0] is 2.0
 ```

-The functional programming solution is much shorter and higher level:
+The functional programming solution is much shorter and more high level:

 ```scala
 //In Scala